blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 * Is proficient in all formalized reports and requests used on radio networks with the exception of CAS calls which fall under the JTAC quals
 * Understands how to call for a MEDEVAC, mark a necessary LZ and coordinate with the Platoon Medics to facilitate the transportation of the casualty
 * Knows how to organize a rotary extract by coordinating with Aviation and marking a suitable LZ.
-* Understand how to use the Kestrel to make a landing site assesment for an airframe
+* Understand how to use the Kestrel to make a landing site assessment for an airframe

 Infantry Medic Qualification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~